Jodie Foster Shares a Kiss With Her Wife and Makes Sure to Thank Aaron Rodgers for Her Golden Globe Win - E! Online

 Perhaps no one looked more comfortable during the Golden Globes than Jodie Foster and Alexandra Hedison.

-Curled up on the couch with their dog, wearing chic pajama sets, the couple shared a celebratory kiss upon hearing that Foster was a surprise winner for Best Supporting Actress in a Motion Picture, Drama, for the based-on-a-true-story legal thriller The Mauritanian.
+Curled up on the couch with their dog, Ziggy, and wearing chic pajama sets, the couple shared a celebratory kiss upon hearing that Foster was a surprise winner for Best Supporting Actress in a Motion Picture for the based-on-a-true-story legal drama The Mauritanian.
+The film, about a man who spent 14 years locked up on Guantanamo Bay without ever being charged and the team that works tirelessly to free him, just hit theaters Feb.
+12 but, with so many of them still closed in the U.S., its April 1 debut on Amazon Prime may be your best bet to see it.

 But though she looked pretty darn shocked herself, Foster—being the veteran pro and now four-time Globe winner that she is—made sure to thank the people who got her to that moment.